 Electric Car Safety Features

 Technology takes safety to the next level by attempting to help the driver avoid a collision.
 We analyze four-vehicle safety features that can help keep you safe.
 The NHTSA evaluates vehicles with forward collision, lane departure, crash imminent braking, and dynamic brake support.
-Our search tool evaluates all four safety features in addition to NHTSA crash safety warnings to rank the safest electric vehicles.
+We rank electric vehicle safety based on four features and NHTSA crash warnings using our search tool.

 Forward Collision Warning